 This year’s Young Scholars will be challenged to design a comprehensive, sustainable food truck business that addresses environmental, social, and economic concerns.
 Working alongside distinguished Clarkson University professors from Sustainable Environment, Business, Psychology, and STEM Education research areas, you will explore effective sustainable tools and techniques used in real-world scenarios.

 You will be tasked to use critical thinking and creativity skills to propose steps we can all take towards food conservation and waste reduction to help our planet get back on track.

 From your research, you will:

-  At the end of the week, Young Scholars students will present their proposals to guest panelists.
-Students who successfully complete the program and meet the admission requirements will receive a $4,000 scholarship ($1,000 per year) toward tuition if they attend The Clarkson School or Clarkson University full time for their undergraduate education.
-Please note that $1,000 per year is the maximum scholarship amount a student can receive for attending Clarkson University summer programs, no matter how many programs he or she attends.
+At the end of the week, Young Scholars students will present their proposals to guest panelists, family members and friends.
+Students who successfully complete the program and meet the admission requirements will receive a $4,000 scholarship ($1,000 per year) towards tuition if they attend The Clarkson School or Clarkson University full time for their undergraduate education.
+Please note that $1,000 per year is the maximum scholarship amount a student can receive for attending Clarkson University summer programs, no matter how many programs he/she/they attend.